 Philae temple complex is one of the last temples to be created in Egypt during the Ptolemaic period between 380-362 BC that exhibit the magical architectural style of the ancient Egyptians.
 The artworks and architecture on the colossal temple were dedicated to the worship of Isis the goddess of healing and motherhood.
 The temple can convey some amazing tales about ancient Egyptian mythology.

 The extraordinary Aswan High Dam was completed in the 60s across the miraculous lands of Aswan.
 The dam has provided Egypt with the means to provide hydroelectricity and save water during the times of annual floods to innovate the agriculture of the entire nation.

 The blessed Unfinished Obelisk is a colossal monolith made for Queen Hatshepsut (1508-1458 BC) to be an immortal piece of art like any other but some things are not meant to be.
 The Unfinished Obelisk has the power to showcase how the ancient Egyptians' crafted the immortal obelisks of this everlasting civilization to glorify the BEN-BEN.

 Have lunch on board the cruise while sailing and overnight.

 Tour to Kom Ombo & Edfu Temples

-In the morning, you will join your tour guide by a modern A/C car to visit:
+In the morning, you will join your tour guide in a modern A/C car to visit:

-The marvelous Kom Ombo temple is one of the most impressive historical sites in Upper Egypt which is dated back to the Ptolemaic Dynasty.
-Kom Ombo Temple has a dual dedication to Horus and Sobek.
+The marvelous Kom Ombo temple is one of the most impressive historical sites in Upper Egypt which is dated back to the Ptolemaic Dynasty between 180 BC and 47 BC to be a unique archaeological wonder of art and architecture.
+Kom Ombo Temple has a great design of halls, courts, rooms, and sanctuaries which are dedicated to Horus the Elder and Sobek.